dzackgarza/Notes/Class_Notes/2019/Algebra/CourseNotes.md

 If $X_1, X_2$ are bases for $R$, then $\abs{X_1} = \abs{X_2}$.

 Any ring satisfying this property is said to have the *invariant dimension property*.

+> Note that it's difficult to say much more about generic modules, e.g. a finitely generated module may not have an invariant number of generators.